Mrs. Ledford's Kindergarten Class!

 G. Weaver Hipps Elementary

-Your child has nightly homework in Saxon and Go Math.
-Each night your child should also read his/her book for 15 minutes.
+Your child has nightly homework in Reading (Read Alouds and their own reading), Writing and Go Math.
+Each night you need to read to your child for 10 minutes.
+It is important for him/her to hear a fluent reader and he/she will benefit from vocabulary building.
+As your child becomes familiar with sight words and sounding out words, he or she should also read his/her book for 5 minutes.
 Your child needs to also review sight words each evening.
-Your child has Fry's First 100 and Second 100 Sight Words in his/her binder.
+Your child has Fry's First 100 Sight Words in his/her binder.
 It is imperative your child have a 100 Sight Word vocabulary to start AR.
-Please make sure you are still taking time to do a read-aloud with your child each day.
-It is important for him/her to hear a fluent reader and he/she will benefit from vocabulary building.
+A new 5 word list is sent home weekly for practice.
+This corresponds to the Fry List in your child's binder.

 For Compass Learning, your child needs his/he user name: initals and 5 digit code and his/her password: 8 digit ID

 Starfall is a free website where your child can practice letter and letter sound identification, as well as beginning reading.
 Please also allow your child to sign-in to Compass Learning at home, or at the public library.
 The grey reading path has been made specifically for the needs of your child, when he/she signs-in and plays games, watches videos and practices skills learned.

 Also, take time to engage in a conversation with your child each day about things he/she did and learned.
 We have procedures and routines that have been set into place and that need to be discussed and practiced.
 This also helps to remind your child of key skills we learned in class.